-12.1 A student is permitted to select one of the extracurricular / extension activities like NSS / Sports / Games / Cultural activities.
+- a.
+A student is permitted to select one of the extracurricular / extension activities like NSS / Sports / Games / Cultural activities.
 A certificate in one of these activities is a must for the student to become eligible for the award of Provisional Certificate or Degree.

-12.2 The B.Tech.
+It is resolved that a certificate of participation to the extent of 65% attendance is required for the students to become eligible for the award of degree. - b.
+The B.Tech.
 Degree will be conferred and awarded by Jawaharlal Nehru Technological University Anantapur, Ananthapuramu on the recommendations of the Principal of Annamacharya Institute of Technology and Sciences, Rajampet.